MisustinIvan/iwm/README.md

 - `bg_color_const`: Background color.
 - `primary_color_const`: Primary accent color.

+## Other options
+Some other options have to be configured in other places, which I have not yet refactored into variables.
+These include the terminal emulator and run menu.

 ## "Startup script"
 Other window managers can have some kind of script that runs on startup.
 IWM has a simple function called `init`, which has some defaults, which i recommend to change.

-Some other options have to be configured in other places, which I have not yet refactored into variables.
-These include the terminal emulator and run menu.

 ## Keybindings
 Keybindings are configured in the `grabkeys` and `keypress` functions in `main.c`.
 The default keybindings are: